rickzanussi/cryptobet/explanation_grading_rubric.md

 ## Library / EthPM
   ### At least one of the project contracts includes an import from a library/contract or an ethPM package
-  I aused the safe math library from OpenZeppelini
+  I used the safe math library from OpenZeppelin

 ## Additional Requirements
  ### Smart Contract code should be commented  according to the specs in the documentation https://solidity.readthedocs.io/en/v0.4.21/layout-of-source-files.html#comments
- I try to follow the specifications and comment the code.
+ I followed the specifications and comment the code.
 Almost all the instructions are commented

 ## Stretch Goals for bonus points
   ### Project uses IPFS
   In the webpage I started to use IPFS to log all the page (and more the called functions, with account.
-Actually is only on the 'betStatus' page to test but ready to be deplyed in the other pages.
+Actually is only on the 'betStatus' page to test but ready to be deployed in the other pages.
 All the data are stored in a path with the address of the GenericContract as main directory and the hash of the context + .txt as file
   ### Project uses uPort
   NO
   ### Project uses the Ethereum Name Service